Our Team

 Licensed Clinical Social Worker, Owner

-Kristen has training on gender identity, depression, anxiety, intensive trauma treatment, attachment, and suicide prevention assessment, among others.
-She attends trainings each year to continue to increase her knowledge and better assist her clients, including the National Attach Conference and Psychotherapy Networker Symposiums.
+Kristen has training on depression, anxiety, intensive trauma treatment, attachment, womens' issues, gender identity, mind/body connections, and suicide prevention, among others.
+She attends trainings each year to continue to increase her knowledge and better assist her clients, including the National Attach Conference, Suicide Prevention Alliance Conferences and attends the Psychotherapy Networker Symposiums yearly in Washington DC.
+This conference addresses the newest treatment options for all diagnoses.

 Some of Kristen’s experience highlights include: Presenter on various mental health topics; Member of the Board of Suicide Prevention Coalition of Monroe County and Co-Chair of the Education Sub-Committee; Behavior Specialist Consultant (BSC) for 13 years; Clinical experience with children of all ages and various mental health concerns including Autism; Provides clinical supervision to LSW and LPC’s in Pennsylvania; Part-time Adjunct/Lecturer at Marywood University for their Master in Social Work (MSW) Program; Faculty Liaison and Field Instructor at Marywood University.